mamunongithub/fiverr-sleeps/src/pages/article/demo-article.md

   This is **super** description

   This is simle [Link](https://example.com)
-featuredimage: /img/chemex.jpg
+featuredImage: /img/chemex.jpg
-category:
-  name: matelas
-  image: /img/matelas.png
 tags:
-  - demo
+  - { name: sommier, image: /img/sommier.png }
 quote: This is super **quote**
 pros:
   - Pros 1